docs/svelte/01-introduction/01-overview.md

 ```

-> Note: Avoid having props named `children` if you also have content inside the component
+> Don't create a prop named `children` if you also have content inside the component

 ### Optional Snippet Props